Mount Evelyn, Victoria

-Mount Evelyn is a suburb in Melbourne, Victoria, Australia, 37 km north-east of Melbourne's central business district, located within the Shire of Yarra Ranges local government area.
+Mount Evelyn is a suburb in Melbourne, Victoria, Australia, 37 km east of Melbourne's central business district, located within the Shire of Yarra Ranges local government area.
 Mount Evelyn recorded a population of 9,799 at the 2021 census.

 History

 Mount Evelyn nestles in a right-angled bend of the Olinda Creek, a large, permanent creek known originally as Running Creek.
 Different parts of the current Mount Evelyn area were first known as Olinda Vale, Billygoat Hill, McKillop/Valinda and South Wandin.

 The Post Office opened on 15 February 1904 as Valinda (derived from Olinda Vale).
 The name was changed to Evelyn (the name of the county) in 1908, then to Mount Evelyn in 1913.
 The town experienced a boom in the early 1930s due to the construction of the nearby Silvan Dam and Mount Evelyn Aqueduct, but was greatly affected by the depression of the same period once this project was completed in 1932.

 The railway line was closed in 1965, just before the area experienced rapid population growth in the 1970s and 1980s.
 Together with the nearby settlements of Belgrave, Monbulk and other towns, the region developed a tourism industry that persists to this day.
 The town's reserves were also incorporated into the larger Dandenong Ranges National Park in the southern part of the suburb.
 Biannually, the Mt Evelyn Township Group run the Mt Evelyn Street Party, a 1950s styled event with food, workshops, activities, live performers, competitions and a fashion parade.
 The next instalment will be held on Sunday 27 October 2021.